Home Tour Free Stuff Purchase Tutorials Community Links Press Contact

 Profiles Unveiled"

-Curvemeister's Profile Plotter is a free Photoshop action, compatible with Photoshop 5.0 or later, that will allow you to get a peek at what what the "wizard behind the curtain" is doing to your pictures.
+Curvemeister's Profile Plotter is a free Photoshop action that gives you a peek at what what the "wizard behind the curtain" is doing to your pictures.
 The Profile Plotter produces a graph called the Gray Ramp, or TRC (tone response curve), showing the amount of each color that would be used to produce shades of gray.

 sample1.gif (3331 bytes)